-As you may have heard, a new influenza virus, called the 2009 H1N1 influenza virus, was first identified in the United States in late April 2009.
-Public health officials now know far more about the new H1N1 flu virus than when it was first detected in April 2009.
+As you may have heard, a new influenza virus, called the 2009 H1N1 influenza virus, was first identified in the

 The Centers for Disease Control and Prevention (CDC) anticipates more illness from the new H1N1 influenza than this past spring and more school-based outbreaks because influenza is typically transmitted more easily in fall and winter.
 The co-occurrence of H1N1 and seasonal influenza may further escalate the level of illness.
 As a result, the Cuyahoga County Board of Health (CCBH) has provided guidance to help schools promote a safer environment for students and staff and reduce exposure to influenza during the 2010-11 school year.